3 FAM 3600

 (Applies to Foreign Service and Civil Service Employees)

 a.
 The Flexible Spending Account Program (FSAFEDS) allows eligible employees to save money for health care expenses with a Health Care or Limited Expense Health Care FSA.
-This is similar to a savings account that helps employees pay for items that typically aren't covered by their FEHB plan, the FEDVIP Program, or other health insurance coverage.
+This is similar to a savings account that helps employees pay for costs that typically aren't covered by their FEHB plan, the FEDVIP Program, or other health insurance coverage.
 FSAFEDS also offers the Dependent Care FSA, an account that assists with the costs of providing care for children under 13 and/or relatives living in an employee's home who are physically or mentally incapable of self-care.
 The Federal Flexible Benefits Plan (FedFlex) enables eligible employees to pay for certain benefits with pre-tax dollars.
 FSAFEDS offers three different flexible spending accounts (FSA):

 (1) A health care flexible spending account;